 - Capital City: Paris - The city of lurrrrve

-- Best time to travel: Seaside in the Summer, Alp side in the Winter, City in the Autumn, Everywhere in Spring.
+- Best time to travel: Seaside in the summer, alp-side in the winter, city in autumn, everywhere in spring

-We know that France is a pretty big country and that it is going to take a couple of visits here and there to feel somewhat like a local so we have taken the most exciting parts and rolled them into the ultimate French round trip so you can see as much as you can in one go!
-Let's start in none other than the famous French capital....
+We know that France is a pretty big country and that it's going to take a couple of visits here and there to feel somewhat like a local.
+So we have taken the most exciting parts and rolled them into the ultimate French round-trip, so you can see as much as you can in one go!
+Let's start in none other than the famous French capital.

-This city is blossoming with life everywhere.
-If you want live music on street corners, delicious french patisseries with all the croissants and macaroons you could dream of, Nutella crêpes, crème brûlée, historic artworks, incredible art, bustling streets, exciting night life and endless sights then Paris is going to absolutely delight you.
+If you're after live music on street corners, delicious french patisseries with all the croissants and macaroons you could ever dream of, Nutella crêpes, crème brûlée, historic artworks, incredible art, bustling streets, exciting nightlife and endless sights, then Paris is going to absolutely rock your world.
 You can even see the best of Paris in a day and get everywhere on foot!
-A good spot to start is Quasimodo's crib Notre-Dame followed by a leisurely stroll across the Pont Neuf (translating to "New Bridge", however it is actually incredibly old) and make your way to the famous Louvre Museum to grab a quick selfie with Miss Mona Lisa.
-If you are able to pull yourself away from the incredible artefacts in The Louvre you can then take your walk along the Champs-Élysées towards the honorary Arc de Triomphe to pay your respects to all who died during the French Revolution and also figure out who thought it was a good idea to make an eight lane round about with no lines marked.
-It is pure chaos and impossible to take your eyes off!
-Now a final lengthy walk to none other than The Eiffel Tower where you can finish your day with some delicious street food and wait for the sun to set for an incredible Eiffel night light show.
-Oh Paris!
-How are we ever supposed to leave!
+A good spot to start is Quasimodo's crib Notre-Dame followed by a leisurely stroll across the Pont Neuf (translating to "New Bridge", however it is actually incredibly old).
+Then, we suggest making your way to the famous Louvre Museum to grab a quick selfie with Miss Mona Lisa.
+If you're able to pull yourself away from the incredible artefacts in The Louvre, you can take your walk along the Champs-Élysées towards the honorary Arc de Triomphe to pay your respects to all who died during the French Revolution.
+On the way, try and figure out who thought it was a good idea to make an eight lane roundabout with no lines marked - it is pure chaos and impossible to take your eyes off!
+Finish off your day with a final lengthy walk to none other than The Eiffel Tower, buy some delicious street food and wait for the sun to set for an incredible Eiffel night light show.
+Oh Paris, how are we ever supposed to leave you?!

 A post shared by The Global Work & Travel Co. (@globalworkandtravel) on

-We know Paris blew your mind and you may be thinking can it get any better?
-Of course!
-It always gets better when you are travelling.
-Next stop just outside of the big capital is Versailles where you are about to see one super sized palace.
-Seriously!
-Château de Versailles is incredible and used to house many french royals such as Louis XVI who totally bossed it and used his interior decoration skills to make the famous 'Hall of Mirrors' so no one would ever forget how cool he was.
+We know Paris blew your mind and you may be thinking 'can it get any better'?
+Of course it can, it always gets better when you're travelling!
+Just outside of the big capital is Versailles, where you're about to see one super-sized palace.
+Seriously, Château de Versailles is incredible and used to house many french royals such as Louis XVI.
+He totally bossed it and used his interior decoration skills to make the famous 'Hall of Mirrors', so no one would ever forget how amazingly cool he was.

 La Rochelle 🌅

-Ok!
-On from the giant palatial homes and onto the coastline.
-It's time to head to the west coast of France for a little dabble of island hopping and a great spot to do this is La Rochelle.
-Just off the coast it has a number of little islands for you to explore and bask in the sunlight and get the perfect Euro tan to show off when you get back home!
-It is also known for it's incredibly fresh seafood restaurants lined up along the Vieux Port.
+From the giant palatial homes and onto the coastline.
+It's time to head to the west coast of France for a little dabble of island-hopping.
+A great spot to do this is La Rochelle.
+Just off the coast, it has a number of little islands for you to explore, bask in the sunlight and get the perfect Euro tan to show off when you arrive back home!
+It's also known for its incredibly fresh seafood restaurants lined up along the Vieux Port.

 Heading a little further south now but stopping just before Spain in the the coastal town of Biarritz.
-The perfect place to go for a surf, take in exceptional ocean views, eat cheese, drink summery sangria and relax under cute stripey beach umbrellas.
+The perfect place to go for a surf, take in exceptional ocean views, eat cheese, drink summer-y sangria and relax under cute striped beach umbrellas.
 La perfection!

 If you love your morning coffee, delicious treats at trendy cafes and people watching, Toulouse is the best prepped spot for this!
-A perfect foodie paradise The Place Du Capitole is one of the largest and most impressive city squares in all of France with all the choice you could ever hope for and you will always catch some live entertainment happening.
+A perfect foodie paradise, The Place Du Capitole, is one of the largest and most impressive city squares in all of France.
+With all the choice you could ever hope fo, you'll always catch some live entertainment happening.

-Thanks small charming towns!
-It is time to get back to some bustling streets and head to France's second biggest city Marseille.
-This place is packed with exciting history, cool architecture, beaches and traditional French culture.
+It's time to get back to some bustling streets and head to France's second biggest city, Marseille.
+This place is packed with exciting history, cool architecture, beautiful beaches and traditional French culture.
 Looking for that postcard shot to send home?
-Just pick anywhere in this city and you are bound to find the perfect setting next to street art, sculptures, waterfronts, hilltops or a giant upside down mirror in the middle of town.
+Just pick anywhere in this city and you're bound to find the perfect setting next to street art, sculptures, waterfronts, hilltops or a giant upside-down mirror in the middle of town.

 The glitter strip of southern France, Nice (pronounced 'Nis') is known for the spectacular pebble beaches and the promenade that runs alongside with its cafes and fun nightlife.
-It is a bit of an adjustment settling rocks around instead of sand to get in prime tan position but somehow it just works!
-Leisurely days and night-time plays in this town!
+It's a bit of an adjustment moving rocks around instead of sand to get in prime tan position but somehow it just works!
+Leisurely days and night-time plays are plenty in this town.

 Monte Carlo (Not in France but close enough) 🎰

-Sitting along the French Riviera Monte Carlo may be in its own country of Monaco but definitely worth a visit on the France round trip.
-Think beautifully designed casinos, fast cars, perfect beaches, luxury yacht parties, Monte Carlo is by far one of the best playgrounds we have been to and are certain you will enjoy too.
+Sitting along the French Riviera, Monte Carlo may be in its own country of Monaco but it's definitely worth a visit on the France round trip nonetheless.
+Think beautifully designed casinos, fast cars, perfect beaches and luxury yacht parties.
+Monte Carlo is by far one of the best playgrounds we have been to and we're certain you'll enjoy it too.

 You could stroll around Lyon for days.
 The town has many cathedrals, vintage stores with relics from WWII and historic castles that look like Dracula's lair.
-It's just one of those towns where you walk around and everything is seriously cool.
-The character is huge in every store, restaurant, alleyway, bridge and they have incredible candy stores.
+It's just one of those towns where you walk around and everything is seriously epic.
+Every store, restaurant, alleyway and bridge oozes with character and they have incredible candy stores.
 As if that's not enough reason alone to visit!

-Getting some altitude now and we're headed for the alps!
-Chamonix is a snow town that sits right under Mont Blanc which just happens to be the tallest out of all its Alp friends.
-In winter you can shred the mountains, hot tub and make snowmen and throughout summer you can walk through a carved out glacier, hike this giant or leap off the side and paraglide over the town from 2000ft up.
+We're getting some altitude now and headed straight for the alps!
+Chamonix is a snow town that sits right under Mont Blanc, which just happens to be the tallest out of all its Alp friends.
+In winter you can shred the mountains, hot tub and make snowmen.
+Throughout summer, you can walk through a carved out glacier, hike this giant or leap off the side and paraglide over the town from 2000ft up.

-Already the name of this town makes it feel like this could be the happiest place on earth and as the birth place of the bubbly perfection we like to celebrate with, it pretty much is.
-Even more so once you find out after a few glasses that any bottle labeled Champagne in the entire world MUST come from Champagne, France otherwise it is just a pleb sparkling wine.
-Way to leave a legacy Champagne!
-We're nearing the end of the round trip so sip back and get bubbled.
+The name of this town already makes it feel like this could be the happiest place on earth.
+As the birthplace of the bubbly perfection we like to celebrate with, it pretty much is!
+Even more so once you find out that any bottle labeled Champagne in the entire world MUST come from Champagne, France (otherwise, it's just a pleb sparkling wine).
+Way to leave a legacy, Champagne!
+We're nearing the end of the round trip, so sip back and get bubbled.

 Back to Paree! 🗼

-Now before you get super excited and jump on the plane make sure to save your Euros and learn some basic French!
-A little "Bonjour, Parlez Vous Englais?" is considered good manners and will help you big time!
-So if you love it and can't wait to get back here why not head on a working holiday to the UK and have this place next door all the time or head off an Au Pair adventure in France.
+Now before you get super excited and jump on the plane, make sure to save your Euros and learn some basic French!
+A little "Bonjour, Parlez Vous Englais?" is considered good manners and will help you big time.
+So if you love it and can't wait to get back here, why not head on a working holiday to the UK and have this place right next door.
+Or, head off an Au Pair adventure in France.
 It's a genius move and will make you a local in no time!